ckan/losser/README.markdown

 over the list and recurse on each of its items.
 Again it will end up returning a list of values instead of a single value.

+For example, given a list of input objects like this:

+    [
+      {
+        "resources": [
+          {
+            "format": "CSV",
+            ...
+          },
+          {
+            "format": "JSON",
+            ...
+          },
+          ...
+        ],
+        ...
+      },
+      ...
+    ]

+The pattern path `["^resources$", "^format$"]` will find each object's "resources" sub-list and then find the "format" field in each object in the sub-list.
+The values in the CSV column will be lists like `"CSV, JSON"`.
+List can optionally be deduplicated.

 Nested lists can occur (when the input object contains a list of lists, for example).
-These are flattened and optionally deduplicated in the output cells.
+These are flattened in the output cells.

 Some of the filtering and transformations you can do with losser include: